 Suggestion: When there are many cases, it would be better to input accurate query conditions and choose "Cond.And" to quickly find the case.

 7.4.2 Review

-In the case management interface, select a case to be reviewed, click "Review" to displays the case information.
+In the case management interface, select a case to be reviewed, click "Review" to enter the dialog box, which displays the case information.
 User is allowed to modify patient information, after clicking "Save", the information will be changed.
 Please note that the modification is irreversible.

-Make sure the input information is correct, click "Review" to enter the review interface, which is similar with the sampling interface.
+Make sure the input information is correct, click "Review" to enter the review interface, which is similar with the sampling interface